HackBulgaria/Programming101/week2/problems.md

 def is_timer_running():
     '''
-    Returns True or False, if the timer is running and there are still seconds left (> 0)
+    Returns True, if the timer is running and there are still seconds left (> 0), else False
     '''
     pass